igor64BR/react-challenge-01-weather-forecast/README.md

 ## 🌤️ Overview

 This project is a solution to the [1STi front-end challenge](https://github.com/1STi/desafio-frontend/): create a beautiful, responsive weather forecast app that consumes public weather APIs.
-The main experience is available on the **Home page** (`/home`).

 **Features:**
 - View weather forecasts for main cities